techClick/directoryService/README.md

 * A listing contains the name of the business, a description, website URL, phones and address.
 * Listing can have more than one images.
 * Admin can delete or modify a business listing.
-* Admin can how many views a business listing has had.
+* Admin can know how many views a business listing has had.
 * Exposed search functionality via an API.

 --SEARCH API>